-MAVEN launches in Nov-Dec, 2013, arriving at Mars in Sep, 2014.
-After a three-week orbit transition phase, the mission will begin a one-year primary science mission, investigating the current state of the Martian atmosphere and the various processes that have contributed to its evolution over time.
-During this primary science phase, MAVEN will not be used for relay services, assuming that Odyssey and/or MRO are still operational.
-If both of those legacy assets were not available, MAVEN could provide contingency relay services, constrained to a maximum of one relay service per sol.
+MAVEN successfully launched on Nov 18, 2013, and is scheduled to perform Mars orbit insertion on Sep 22, 2014.
+After a five-week orbit transition phase, the mission will begin a one-year primary science mission, investigating the current state of the Martian atmosphere and the various processes that have contributed to its evolution over time.
+During this primary science phase, nominal MAVEN relay services are not planned, under the assumption that Odyssey and/or MRO are still operational.
+However, if needed, MAVEN could provide contingency relay services, constrained to a maximum of one relay service per sol, during the primary mission.

-In Oct, 2015, upon completion of the primary science mission phase, MAVEN enters an extended mission phase during which full relay services would be available, with a capability of supporting up to 4 relay passes per sol.
+In November 2015, upon completion of the primary science mission phase, MAVEN enters an extended mission phase during which full relay services would be available, with a capability of supporting up to 4 relay passes per sol.

 To support its aeronomy science objectives, MAVEN operates in a highly elliptical orbit, with a low periapsis altitude of 150 km to dip below the exobase of the Martian atmosphere each orbit, and an apoapsis altitude of over 6000 km to enable measurements of the solar wind upstream of the bow shock.
-The resulting orbit, with 4.5-hr period and a 75-deg inclination, exhibits precession of both the ascending node and the line of apsides, leading the periapsis to migrate over latitude and local time over the course of the mission.
+The resulting orbit, with a \sim 4.5-hr period and a \sim 74-deg inclination, exhibits precession of both the ascending node and the line of apsides, causing the periapsis to migrate over latitude and local time over the course of the mission.

 Table 6.1-1 provides a representative set of orbital elements for MAVEN.
 While the basic orbit characterstics (semi-major axis, eccentricity, and inclination) are accurate, there may be significant changes in the ascending node and argument of periapsis based on future mission design considerations.
-In addition, at some point after the completion of the primary science phase, it is likely that a small periapsis raise maneuver will be executed, raising the periapsis to 250 km in order to reduce propellant utilization and extend mission lifetime.
+In addition, at some point after the completion of the primary science phase, it is likely that a small periapsis raise maneuver will be executed, raising the periapsis to ~200 km in order to reduce propellant utilization and extend mission lifetime.
 Analysis indicates that this small change has minimal effect on average relay characteristics.
+It is also possible that more significant orbit modifications may be made after the MAVEN primary science phase is completed, including options that would use aerobraking to significantly reduce the apoapsis altitude.
+Final decisions regarding the long-term MAVEN orbit strategy will likely not be made until the primary science phase is completed.